How to Sharpen a Lawn Mower Blade (Safely)

 Step 7: For Victa swing-back — leading edge only

 The leading edge is the side that faces the direction of rotation when the blade spins.
 Look at the blade lying flat — the cutting bevel will be obvious on one side.
 That’s your edge.
 The opposite (trailing) edge is curved, scooped, intentionally so it lifts the cut grass into the chute.
-File the trailing edge and you flatten the lift, lose the airflow, and the catcher won’t fill.
+File the trailing edge and you flatten the lift, lose the airflow, and the catcher wont fill.
+Stick to the leading edge.
+The trailing curve isnt damage — its design.

 Step 8: Balance check — the nail test